KyungsuKim42/tokensynth/README.md

 This is the **official implementation** of "TokenSynth: A Token-based Neural Synthesizer for Instrument Cloning and Text-to-Instrument", accepted to **ICASSP 2025** (in press).

+TokenSynth is a token-based neural synthesizer that generates polyphonic single-instrument musical audio from MIDI and timbre embeddings, enabling instrument cloning, text-to-instrument synthesis, and timbre manipulation.
+It uses a decoder-only transformer trained on neural audio tokens with CLAP-based timbre conditioning, allowing for flexible sound design without fine-tuning.

 ## Installation

 To install TokenSynth, simply run: